T-shirt: Decoration

 In the early 1950s, several companies based in Miami, Florida started decorating T-shirts with different resort names and various characters.
 The first to do so on an extensive scale was Tropix Togs, founded by Sam Kantor.
 After meeting The Walt Disney Company in a Miami airport in 1976, Kantor's company became the original licensee for Walt Disney characters including Mickey Mouse and Davy Crockett.
 The T-shirts were sold when Walt Disney World first opened.

 Later, other companies expanded into the T-shirt printing business, including Sherry Manufacturing Company, also based in Miami.
 Founded in 1948 by owner Quentin H. Sandler, Sherry initially screen printed souvenir tourist scarves.
 It quickly evolved into one of the largest US screen printed resort and licensed apparel companies, and by 2018, was running automatic screen print presses and producing up to 20,000 T-shirts each day.

 In the 1960s, the ringer T-shirt appeared and became a staple fashion for youth and rock-n-rollers.
 Ringer T-shirts are a solid-color shirt with bands of a second color around the collar and the lower edges of the sleeves, with or without an additional front decoration.

 The 1960s also saw the emergence of tie-dyeing and screen printing on the basic T-shirt, which became a medium for wearable art, commercial advertising, souvenir messages, and protest art messages.
 Psychedelic art poster designer Warren Dayton pioneered several political, protest, and pop-culture art pieces, printed large and in color on T-shirts featuring images of Cesar Chavez, political cartoons, and other cultural icons in an article in the Los Angeles Times magazine in late 1969 (ironically, the printing clothing company quickly cancelled the experimental line, fearing there would not be a market).

 In the late 1960s, Richard Ellman, Robert Tree, Bill Kelly, and Stanley Mouse set up the Monster Company in Mill Valley, California to produce fine art designs expressly for T-shirts.
 Their designs often featured emblems and motifs associated with the Grateful Dead and marijuana culture.
 Additionally, one of the most popular symbols to emerge from the political turmoil of the 1960s was the T-shirt bearing the face of Marxist revolutionary Che Guevara.

 Today, many notable and memorable T-shirts produced in the 1970s have become ensconced in pop culture.
-Examples include bright yellow happy face, Rolling Stones "tongue and lips" logo, and Milton Glaser's iconic "I ♥ N Y" designs.
+Examples include bright yellow happy face, The Rolling Stones' "tongue and lips logo", and Milton Glaser's "I ♥ N Y" designs.
 In the mid-1980s, the white T-shirt became fashionable after the actor Don Johnson wore it with an Armani suit in the Miami Vice series.